DonnyLe/Reversi/README.md

 has any possible moves.
 If they don't, it throws an Exception telling the player to pass.
 We also added a method for getting the score, a method to return a deep copy of the model, and a method to get the side length of the model.
+We also followed the feedback given to us from the last assignment.

+## Keyboard Interactions
+Pressing 'm' calls a move command placeholder on the selected coordinates.
+Pressing 'p' calls a pass command placeholder.